caplena/knowledge-base/docs/06-01-Fine-tuning-view.md

 <!-- theme: info -->

 > The AI automatically updates the topics assignment every now and then in the background after you have made enough reviews or made changes to the topics.
-See [this article](#when-is-the-ai-updated) to learn when exactly updates are performed.

 ### Topic Editor